-The CPUC is responsible for enforcing the procedures adopted for monitoring through the environmental monitor assigned to each construction spread.
-The environmental monitor shall note problems with monitoring, notify appropriate agencies or individuals about any problems, and report the problems to the CPUC.
+The CPUC is responsible for enforcing the procedures adopted for monitoring through the environmental monitors assigned to the project.
+The environmental monitors shall note problems in the field, notify appropriate agencies or individuals about issues, and report compliance status to the CPUC project manager.

-The CPUC has the authority to halt any construction, operation, or maintenance activity associated with the Jefferson-Martin 230 kV Transmission Line Project if the activity is determined to be a deviation from the approved project or adopted mitigation measures.
-The CPUC may assign this authority to the environmental monitor for each construction spread.
+The CPUC has the authority to halt any construction, operation, or maintenance activity associated with the project if the activity is determined to be a deviation from the approved project, adopted mitigation measures, or APMs.
+The CPUC may delegate this authority to third-party environmental monitors assigned to the project.